Amanatto: A Type of Wagashi, Sweet Boiled Bean Confection

 Image : cookpad.com

-Amanatto is pretty sweet and its main ingredient beans are healthy foods, so some people like to eat plain yogurt with the Japanese sweets, without using sugar.
+Amanatto is pretty sweet and the main ingredient beans are healthy foods, so some people like to eat plain yogurt with the sweet treat, without using sugar.